umdfiresa2024/research-tou-rebates/README.md

 The treatment variable of interest is TOU Time x BGE and the outcome variable of interest is EVs.

-Map of Pepco and BGE:
+Here is a map of Pepco and BGE:

 ![](map.png)

-A boxplot that visualizes the distribution of the outcome variable under treatment and no treatment.
+Below is a boxplot that visualizes the distribution of the outcome variable under treatment and no treatment.

 ``` r
 ggplot(df, aes(x=as.Date(Date), y=EVs, col=Company)) + geom_line() +